NLeSC/structure-from-motion/docs/ideas.md

 * **proposed solution:** All in all, we think the most robust way of dealing with these factors is to come up with a system that is capable of providing quick feedback to the user.
 We already did a lot of work on increasing the performance of the pipeline, but this is still offline.
 It would be good to have quick feedback on how much the pointcloud improved as a result of the photo you _just_ took.
 Such a setup would probably involve wireless cameras that upload their photos to a cluster/cloud, with almost immediate feedback on the number, location, coverage of keypoints; further diagnostics on the resulting sparse/dense point clouds may be provided (albeit with a small delay, perhaps in the order of minutes).
 This way, archeologists can quickly get a feel for what makes a good photo for their purposes, given the prevalent lighting conditions, camera settings, photograph positions, etc., ultimately resulting in higher-quality datasets.

-* make meshes
-* make texture
+### Camera parameters sensitivity analysis
+* **context:** To get a better feel for the optimal camera model and camera settings, we could do a sensitivity analysis of different cameras, and vary the settings used on each camera
+* **proposed solution:** Vary:
-* experiment with different camera settings,
+   * camera model
    * flash settings
-  * camera type
    * aperture
    * ISO

+* make meshes
+* make texture